imh-talks/imh-talks.github.io/_pages/submission_registration.md

 ## Registration

-Follow this [link](https://conferences.miccai.org/2024/en/REGISTRATION.html) to complete the registration procedure for this workshop MLCN 2024 via the MICCAI 2024 platform.
+Follow this [link](https://conferences.miccai.org/2024/en/REGISTRATION.html) to complete the registration procedure for this workshop MLCN 2024 via the MICCAI 2024 platform and

 ## Important Dates